therealPaulPlay/PlayPeerJS/README.md

 import PlayPeer from 'playpeerjs';

 // Create a new instance
-const peer = new PlayPeer('unique-peer-id'); // It's recommended to pass an iceConfig here
+// Note: In production, always try...catch all promises const peer = new PlayPeer('unique-peer-id'); // It's recommended to pass an iceConfig here

 // Set up event handlers